Software Alternatives, Accelerators & Startups

 • Migrating from WordPress to Jekyll: Save Money with a Static Site

 Here I am, signing off from a self-hosted WordPress site and finding a welcome change in Jekyll, a blog-aware static site generator.
 There is nothing new about this, several well-known bloggers have already migrated to Jekyll in the last few years.
-Ever since Tom Preston Werner created this software in 2008 and published his infamous article about Blogging Like a Hacker, it has become the go-to thing for at least... - Source: dev.to / about 1 month ago
+Ever since Tom Preston Werner created this software in 2008 and published his infamous article about Blogging Like a Hacker, it has become the go-to thing for at least... - Source: dev.to / over 1 year ago

 • Permira completes Squarespace acquisition after upping bid to $7.2B